New selection tool and other modeling improvements

 - Model coordinates (global)

-- Project base pointpoint in a model that is used to define a point and north direction (y axis) in another coordinate system
+- Current base pointpoint in a model that is used to define a starting point in surveying and that is used as an anchor point in coordinate and height transformations

 Improvements in numbering